twilio/twilio-voice-react-native-app/README.md

 Please see the `README.md` files within each sub-folder for more information about that component.

+## Testing

+See [docs/e2e-testing.md](./docs/e2e-testing.md) if you plan to e2e test your fork of this app.

 ## Related

 * [Twilio Voice React Native](https://github.com/twilio/twilio-voice-react-native)